Scripter17/url-cleaner/README.md

 Various variables are included in the default config for things that have multiple useful values.

-- `twitter-embed-domain`: The domain to use for twitter URLs when the `discord-compatibility` flag is specified.
+- `twitter-embed-domain`: The domain to use for twitter when the `discord-compatibility` flag is specified.
 Defaults to `vxtwitter.com`.
-- `breezewiki-domain`: The domain to use to turn `fandom.com` and BreezeWiki URLs into [BreezeWiki](https://breezewiki.com/) URLs.
+- `breezewiki-domain`: The domain to use to turn `fandom.com` and BreezeWiki into [BreezeWiki](https://breezewiki.com/).
 Defaults to `breezewiki.com`
 - `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is enabled.
 Should not start with `.` as that's added automatically.
 Left unset by default.

 If a variable is specified in a config's `"params"` field, it can be unspecified using `--unvar var1 --unvar var2`.